-These scans are analyzed automatically and added to the OC database.
+These scans are analyzed automatically and added to the QC database.

 Review the QC plot for BMD.
 If the BMD for L1-L4 falls outside acceptable limits, rescan the phantom.
-If the BMD from the second scan also falls outside the limits, call for service at for the day.

-Hologic.
-If the BMD from the second scan falls within the limits, continue with normal scanning letter "O."
+If the BMD from the second scan also falls outside the limits, call for service at Hologic.
+If the BMD from the second scan falls within the limits, continue with normal scanning for the day.